 How are the Coding Connections projects going?
 Watch the Coding Connections Participants’ Meeting, February 23, 2021.

 - Small grants of up to $5,000 are available for teacher-led teams to build an OTF Coding Connections project.
 Preference is given to those in rural, remote and Francophone school settings.

 - The grants may be used for release time, professional development, resources, materials or any other reasonable, related expenses to support your project.

-- Note that funds cannot be used to purchase hardware.
+- Funds cannot be used to purchase hardware.

-- Participants receive training and free access for themselves and their schools to Microworlds JR and Lynx.
+- Participants receive training and free access for themselves and their schools to Lynx and Microworlds JR .

 - Access to free online courses, webinars and a designated space for project communication and collaboration are also provided.

 - OTF mentors help guide and support Coding Connections projects as they are administered.

 To find out more about OTF’s Coding Connections project, check out our FAQ document.